 With our Usenet download client and indexer (doesn't require setup) all ready, now we just have to configure Sonarr/Radarr to use them.

 I'll just be going through how to set Radarr up - Sonarr will be identical, you'll just have to repeat the steps.

 Step one is to add the indexer.
 Navigate to

 Settings -> Indexers -> Add Indexer (+):

 Usenet -> Newznab -> Presets, find your indexer of choice (I use NZBGeek).
 Then simply add the API Key you got from your indexer, click

 Test and if everything is okay, click Save:

-Now if you navigate to any random movie title you have, then perform a manual search for the title - you will see a number of results from NZBGeek:
+Now if you navigate to any content you have and perform a manual search - you will see a number of results from NZBGeek: